ursalang/ursalang.github.io/pages/reference.md

 {1: "a", 2: "hello", [1, 2, 3]: false}
 ```

+Maps have an iterator method `iter` (see [Iterators](#iterators)) that returns each key–value pair as a list of two elements, in insertion order.

 ### Objects

-Object literals are written between braces in the same way as maps.
-The keys must be identifiers, which are treated as literal symbols, and the values may be of any type:
+Object literals are written between braces, with a property name and value separated by an equals sign:

 ```
-{a: 1, b: [1, 2, 3], c: false}
+{a = 1, b = [1, 2, 3], c = false}
 ```